Texture Management#

 commands.- Parameters:

-image (PIL.Image.Image) – The image for this texture
+image (PIL.Image.Image) – The image or ImageData for this texture

-hit_box_points (PointList) – List of points for the hit box (Optional).
+hit_box_points (HitBox) – A list of hitbox points for the texture to use (Optional).
 Completely overrides the hit box algorithm.

 Create a texture with all pixels set to transparent black.